-I thought I’d post a bit about what I came up with here as it would be helpful to anyone trying to put together 72 hour food kits for a large group.
-(If you are LDS too, think, “This would be a fantastic Relief Society meeting!“)
+I thought I’d post a bit about what I came up with here as it would be helpful to anyone trying to put together 72-hour food kits for a large group.

-If you would like, I can walk you step by step through what to include (and what not to include), in your 72 hour kit, how to make it fit your budget and your family’s individual needs.
+If you would like, I can walk you step by step through what to include (and what not to include), in your 72-hour kit list, and how to make it fit your budget and your family’s individual needs.
+Check out this ebook plan.

-- I’ll start by telling you what my goals were with these kits and why I created them the way I did.
+- I’ll start by telling you what my goals were with this 72-hour kit list and why I created all the lists the way I did.

 - Last, I’ll give you links where you can download menu labels for each day and handouts that you can use when planning your kits with your group!

 The cost of food adds up quickly.
-Having to buy three days worth all at once in addition to your regular spending can seem daunting, especially for large families, which there are many of in our congregation.
-I did not want the cost to deter people from taking this important step.
+Having to buy three days worth of emergency supplies and emergency food all at once at the grocery store in addition to your regular spending can seem daunting, especially for large families.
+The Church of Jesus Christ of Latter-Day Saints certainly has its fair share of large families, so I did not want the cost to deter people from taking this important step.

-I set a goal to keep the cost for each meal at $2 or less per person.
-I ended up beating this goal!
+So, I set a goal to keep the cost for each meal at $2 or less per person, and I ended up beating this goal!

 So, in reality, the only time you’d actually use your kit is if you had to quickly evacuate, and the evacuation radius was wide enough that you couldn’t quickly get to a family/friend’s home.
 This means, you’d likely be expending a lot of energy and would need calories.
-I looked at many other 72 hour food kit lists online, and most offered only 600-1000 calories a day.
-Hunger makes both my kids and me (and maybe you, I’m guessing?) terribly grumpy!
-In my opinion, a large scale disaster is not the time to cut your calorie consumption by half or more.
+I looked at many other 72-hour food kit lists online, and most offered only 600-1000 calories a day.
+Hunger makes both my kids and I (and maybe you, I’m guessing?) terribly grumpy!
+In my opinion, a large-scale disaster is not the time to cut your calorie consumption by half or more.

 I wanted this for a few reasons.

-First, many items that need to be cooked (canned soups, stews, chilis, etc.) are heavy, and would add significant weight to your packs.
+First, many items that need to be cooked (canned soups, stews, chilis, etc.) are heavy and would add significant weight to your packs.
 In addition, “just add water and cook” type meals require extra water…and water is HEAVY!
 Ideally, since you may have to carry them, your packs should be as light as possible.
+Also, the foods on this list have a long shelf life, so you know your food supply will last as long as you need!

 Second, if you truly are evacuating on foot, simple will be best.
 I know that even in my nice home when I have a bad day, I prefer making a simple meal to a complicated one.
 During an evacuation, it will be much easier to pull out a granola bar, open it and give it to my child than to pull out the stove, the fuel, light it, then the can opener, open the can, wait for it to cook, then dig through my pack to find bowls, cups, spoons, etc.

 I completely met this goal!
-None of the food requires cooking!
+None of the food requires cooking, as it is all non-perishable food and simple canned food!

 Again, multiple reasons for this.